 In the third quarter of 2017, Silver Creek completed its Series C preferred stock financing, which reduced our ownership percentage in Silver Creek below 50% and resulted in us no longer controlling the Silver Creek board of directors.
 We determined that we were no longer the primary beneficiary of Silver Creek, as we do not control the board of directors and do not direct the activities that have the most significant impact on Silver Creek's economic performance.
-As a result, we deconsolidated Silver Creek from our financial statements on July 13, 2017 and we recorded a gain on the deconsolidation of Silver Creek of \$10.8 million for the year ended December 31, 2017 in our consolidated statement of operations and comprehensive income (loss).
+As a result, we deconsolidated Silver Creek from our financial statements on July 13, 2017 and we recorded a gain on the deconsolidation of Silver Creek of \$10.8 million for the year ended December 31, 2017 in our consolidated statement of operations and comprehensive loss.
 Starting on July 14, 2017, we accounted for our investment in Silver Creek under the equity method of accounting as we have the ability to exercise significant influence over Silver Creek.
-The carrying value of our investment in Silver Creek was \$10.6 million at December 31, 2017.
+The carrying value of our investment in Silver Creek was \$7.4 million and \$10.6 million at December 31, 2018 and 2017, respectively.